Homo erectus: Subsistence

 H. erectus overhunting may have led to the extinction of Megalochelys (above).

 H. erectus was early-on portrayed as the earliest hunter-gatherer and a skilled predator of big game, relying on running.
 The few identified specimens of the H. e. ergaster torso and pelvis may indicate a body plan more conducive for power running, unlike modern humans better adapted for endurance running.
 The gradual shift to "top predator" may have led to its dispersal throughout Afro-Eurasia.
 Though scavenging may have instead played a bigger role at least in some populations, H. erectus fossils are often associated with the butchered remains of large herbivores, especially elephants, rhinos, hippos, bovines, and boars.
-The complexities of prey behaviors and the nutritional value of meat have been connected to brain volume growth.
+Tracking complex prey behaviors as well as the nutritional value of meat have been connected to brain volume growth.

 H. erectus is usually assumed to have practiced sexual division of labor much like recent hunter-gatherer societies, with men hunting and women gathering.
-This ideation is supported by a fossil trackway from Ileret, Kenya, made by a probably all-male band of over 20 H. erectus individuals, possibly a hunting party or (similar to chimpanzees) a border patrol group.
+This model is supported by a fossil trackway from Ileret, Kenya, made by a probably all-male band of over 20 H. erectus individuals, possibly a hunting party or (similar to chimpanzees) a border patrol group.

 Since common modern human tapeworms began to diverge from those of other predators roughly 1.7 million years ago (specifically the pork tapeworm, beef tapeworm, and Asian tapeworm), not only was H. erectus consuming meat regularly enough for speciation to occur in these parasites, but meat was probably consumed raw more often than not.
-Some populations were collecting aquatic resources, include fish, shellfish, and turtles such as at Lake Turkana and Trinil.
+Some populations were collecting aquatic resources like fish, shellfish, and turtles at waterside sites, such as Lake Turkana and Trinil.
 Underground storage organs (roots, tubers, etc.) were likely also major dietary components, and traces of the edible plant Celtis have been documented at several H. erectus sites.

 Possibly due to overhunting of the biggest game available, the dispersal of H. erectus and descendant species may be implicated in the extinctions of large herbivores and the gradual reduction of average herbivore size over the Pleistocene.
 H. erectus overhunting has been blamed by some authors for the decline of proboscidean species as well as competing carnivores, but their decline may be better attributed to the spread of grasslands.
 The giant tortoise Megalochelys may have been driven to extinction by H. erectus in Sundaland (what is now Island Southeast Asia), since species went extinct shortly after the arrival of H. erectus.